 You have to present important results at work soon?
 Or give a casual speech at your sister's wedding?

-There are many occasions when it is important to convey a certain message to an audience.
-As authentic, relaxed and self-confident as possible.
-Best of all with the right pinch of humour.
-Because that way you have your audience right on your side...
+There are many occasions when it is important to convey a certain message in front of an audience.
+As authentically as possible, relaxed and self-confident.
+Preferably with the right pinch of humour.
+After all, that's how you get your audience right on your side...
 Right?

-Unfortunately, the bitter truth is that a speech can turn into an embarrassing disaster more quickly than you would like...
-Just a few little things not thought through and the spontaneous interlude turns into a catastrophe.
-Of course nobody wants that!
+Unfortunately, the bitter truth is that a speech can turn into an embarrassing disaster faster than you'd like...
+Just a few little things that you haven't thought of, and the spontaneous speech interlude turns into a disaster.
+Of course, nobody wants that!
 Neither the speaker nor his audience.

-We would like to prevent you from becoming the laughing stock of your colleagues, friends or family during your next presentation and therefore show you in this article which mistakes you should never make.
+We want to save you from being the laughing stock of your colleagues, friends or family at your next presentation, so in this post, we'll show you the mistakes you should definitely not make.

 Please be careful not to follow in Uncle Erwin's footsteps on Grandma's last birthday.
 Man, that was awkward...